nfnth/nfnth/README.md

 ... located in the *Wedge*, diagonal to *Woodin* elementary

-To run digital ads, become a [GitHub sponsor](https://github.com/sponsors/nfnth)

-To run  print ads, use the [1950 app](https://1950.app)
+To run digital ads, become a [GitHub sponsor](https://github.com/sponsors/nfnth), to display print ads, use the [1950 app](https://1950.app)